 All during the period of coming darkness, even when the oppression reaches its blackest and heaviest, there will be spiritual protection for the true believers, God’s remnant, and for those who go to the remnant for safety.
 It may be recalled that when God poured His wrath on the gods of Egypt, the land of Goshen was spared (Exodus 9:26).
 No matter how dark Egypt became, Israel had light in the midst of the darkness (Exodus 10:23).

-We find in Revelation, Chapter 12 that the Woman, representing the Christian Church, will be "nourished" from the face of the serpent.
-"A thousand shall fall at thy side, and ten thousand at thy right hand, but it shall not come nigh thee" (Psalms 91:7).
+We find in Revelation, Chapter 12 that the Woman, representing the Christian Church, will be “nourished” from the face of the serpent.
+“A thousand shall fall at your side, and ten thousand at your right hand, but it shall not come close you” (Psalms 91:7).

 There shall be seasons when the saints will be persecuted, thrown into prison, and otherwise suffer for the Gospel.
 Persecution for the Gospel’s sake is taking place now in some parts of the world.
 It always has been so with the Church of Christ because we must “with much tribulation” enter the Kingdom of God.

-Jesus says to us, "Fear none of the things that thou shalt suffer: behold the devil shall cast some of you into prison, that ye may be tried, and ye shall have tribulation ten days: be thou faithful unto death, and I will give thee a crown of life" (Revelation 2:10).
+Jesus says to us, “Do not fear any of those things which you are about to suffer.
+Indeed, the devil is about to throw some of you into prison, that you may be tested, and you will have tribulation ten days.
+Be faithful until death, and I will give you the crown of life” (Revelation 2:10).

 The wrath that will be poured out is the anger of God against the gods of the world, against the spirit of the present evil age that is attempting to carry on the business of the earth apart from the Spirit of God.
 God will crush and destroy this spirit and all who embrace Babylon.
 “Babylon” refers to man-directed, institutional religion, including (and especially) the Christian religion.